 There are two types of equity release plans: lifetime mortgage** and home reversion**.

 While you might be tempted to unlock cash in your home to enjoy a better retirement, it’s important to consider the risks and alternatives to equity release.

-A Financial Intermediary will look carefully at how equity release will impact any inheritance you intend to leave, as well as your entitlement to certain state benefits.
+Our advisers will carefully review how equity release will impact any inheritance you intend to leave, as well as your entitlement to certain state benefits.